advice

 Submitted by Tom Spears, April 2010

-Did you read that article in Parade Magazine last January about osteoporosis in men?
+Did you read that article in Parade Magazine , January 2010 edition, about osteoporosis in men?
 Since most of us read the Lawton Constitution where the magazine insert is This Week, you probably didn't.
 I recently read the article at the doctors office.
 It said "According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, about 6% of all men over the age of 50 will experience a hip fracture and about 5% will fracture one of the bones of the spine as a result of osteoporosis."
 Men, here's a little news.
 If your doctor wants to check you for osteoporosis (I had it and took my medicine and my calcium for 15 years and now I have much improved bones... and no longer have to take my fosamax!), you go to a place called "Women's Imaging" to have the test done.
 Let me tell you that the women waiting for their tests really look at you while you sit there waiting to be called.

 Submitted by Tom Spears, April 2010